DevJuvenilson/calculator/README.md

 # calculator
-Calculator made it with JavaScript, HTML and CSS
+Calculator made it with JavaScript, HTML and CSS Flexbox